 To You Tangle

 To You Tangle is hosted by the Japanese CZTs during the June Japanese rainy season to help boost your creativity.
-The prompts are posted every other day.
+Generally, they posts prompts every other day.
 The prompts are very poetic and results in lovely and original tangled work.

 7- July Zentangle Challenges